dart-lang/site-www/src/language/variables.md

 {{site.alert.end}}

-With null safety, you must initialize the values of non-nullable variables before you use them.
+With null safety, you must initialize the values of non-nullable variables before you use them:

 <?code-excerpt "misc/lib/language_tour/variables.dart (var-ns-init)"?>
 ```dart